Andreas-Madsen/Coursera_Capstone/README.md

 # Coursera_Capstone
 Reposetory for the IBM Capstone Course

+The main python script is 'data_cleaning.py' in the "scripts" subdirectory